 Got a missed call from unknown number and you are too much in doubt to call back and find out?
 Or has somebody been constantly pestering you with calls and you want to find out whose number is it?
 You can generally use Reverse Phone Lookup Services.
 But many times you get missed calls on your cell phone from unknown numbers.
 You don’t feel so safe calling back to the unknown number especially if you are a woman because you don’t want your number to go into wrong person’s hands.
 For all you know, that person might be a stalker or a person intending to cause some or the other kind of nuisance for you.
 Thus, you must prefer to Make Anonymous Calls.

 Wouldn’t it be safe if you can hide your number from the mobile phone of the person you are calling?
 This way, you can easily call and talk to the person without the fear of your number being seen by the person.
-Here are some of the techniques through which you can keep your number ‘Private’ while calling someone.
+Here are some of the techniques through which you can keep your number ‘Private’ while calling someone and decrease the chances for Make Anonymous Calls.
+To know how to dial an extension properly, click here.

 How to Make Anonymous Calls